 Step 4: Add concrete footings

 Once you have dug and set a level to your holes, place your first post in the ground and drop one mixed bag of quick-dry concrete.
 It is safe to assume, one bag is needed per post.
+This is where you can purchase concrete in Calgary.
 Also, make sure you set a level against each post to ensure it is true before the quick-dry concrete sets.
 It can also be useful to use a guide board screwed into the top of the post to connect the posts while they set.

 Step 5: Add the cross-posts